 Students also are welcome to make appointments with faculty and staff as appropriate.
-Students are encouraged to request appointments via email or the faculty's phone number.
+Students are encouraged to request appointments via email.
 Please be aware that many of our faculty teach clinical courses or work in the clinical arena off campus, which may limit availability to meet on campus.
 Faculty are encouraged to post office hours outside their doors or through the School of Nursing office.